Bruce Thompson (California politician)

 Bruce Charles Thompson (born November 24, 1953) is a Republican politician from California.
 He served in the California State Assembly, representing the 66th Assembly district from 1994 until he was termed out in 2000.
+He is a graduate of San Dimas High School and holds a Bachelors Degree from the University of LA Verne.

-Pre Assembly Career
+Pre Assembly career

 Prior to serving in the Assembly, Thompson owned and operated several successful businesses, including a marble import company, importing construction marble tiles and slabs from Malaysia.
 He served on the Fallbrook Union Elementary School District board from 1992 until his election to the State Assembly.
 He served on the Riverside, CA Rubidoux Community Services District board from 1980 to 1988.

-1994 Assembly Career
+1994 Assembly career

 Thompson won the Republican primary by a significant margin in 1994.
 One of his opponents was future Assemblymember Kevin Jeffries who later won the seat in 2006.
 He served in several Republican leadership positions while in the Assembly, including Caucus Chair and Assistant Republican Leader.

 Assembly career

 He served on Assembly committees overseeing education, natural resources and water, parks and wildlife.